Practical Information

 DSC1502

 Before arriving in Denmark, all non-EU citizens must apply for a Danish residence permit.
-Please note that this can be a long process (usually over 3 months), so apply well in advance.
-Within one week of receipt of your first semester fee, the DMU Programmes Office will send you our institutionally signed ST1 Residence Permit application form, which you will need for your application.
+Please note that this can be a long process (normally two months, but possibly longer in certain areas), so apply well in advance.

 • Disclaimer: Student visas may not cover the full period of study in the years where individual DMU programmes are being re-evaluated by EVA.
 Therefore, students must apply for a visa extension covering the period of study exceeding the current EVA approval.